erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

   - /about.html
 ---

-I am on a researcher position at Inria, in the [WIDE team](https://team.inria.fr/wide/team/).
+I am on a researcher position at Inria (Rennes), in the [WIDE team](https://team.inria.fr/wide/team/).

 >"Maybe, not content to be alienated by observation, maybe does the
 >object deceive us?
 Maybe it invented original answers, and not only